Are pink peppercorns, real peppercorns?

 How do I store spices?

-Put the dried berries in an airtight container.
-Keep it away from sunlight, cool and dry.
+Please store the dried berries in an airtight container.
+Besides, please keep them away from sunlight, cool and dry.
 Only grind small amounts that you use up quickly.